Fourth Annual “Strokes for Evan” Golf Tournament

 The charity event raised nearly $6,000 for Boston Children’s Hospital and Evan Tarallo’s fund for his costly medical treatments.

-Courtesy of the Tarallo Family/"Strokes for Evan"
+Courtesy of the Tarallo Family/

 The charity “Strokes for Evan” recently held its Fourth Annual Charity Golf Tournament at Merrimack Valley Golf Course in Methuen, Mass.
 For the second year in a row, MC Assembly, a leading electronics manufacturing services provider in the Boston area, was a leading sponsor of the event, which raises money to help children in need of medical care at Boston Children’s Hospital.